Overview & Facts

 - Creating and maintaining an institutional culture of dignity and respect for all and of open, honest and constructive communication through which differences are understood, treated with sensitivity and embraced rather than avoided;

 - Including the voices, views and perspectives of the diverse elements of our staff and our community in The Foundation’s planning, priority-setting and decision-making at all levels; and

 - Recruiting and maintaining a board and staff that are reflective of the diversity of our community.

-The Community Foundation manages over $530 million in charitable assets.
+Assets: The Community Foundation manages over $570 million in charitable assets.
 It uses a long-term asset allocation model to provide a predictable, increasing amount of revenue for grantmaking while maintaining the endowment’s purchasing power against the effects of inflation.

-Grants & Distributions: The Community Foundation made over $30 million in grants and distributions in 2015 (including grants from funds of its partner in philanthropy the Valley Community Foundation); these grants and distributions help to fulfill the missions of hundreds of nonprofits in the Greater New Haven region, and beyond.
+Grants & Distributions: The Community Foundation made $34 million in grants and distributions in 2018 (including grants from funds of its partner in philanthropy the Valley Community Foundation); these grants and distributions help to fulfill the missions of hundreds of nonprofits in the Greater New Haven region, and beyond.